MuhammadShohagIslam/JavaScript-BackPack/Javascript-backpack/javascript-backpack.md

 ### What is the difference between expression vs statement?
 <p>Expression: end of day, expression return anything, we can stored any place,and also it is producing data</p>
 <p>Statement: end of day, it is not return anything, we can stored any place. for example function call is expression but function declare is the statement</p>

+### Why JavaScript is Single-Threaded?
+<p>JavaScript is a single-threaded because only one statement is executed at a time.</p>